ly-rp/DelDelApp/README.txt

 - favourites.ejs: A route that will show a registered user their favourited recipes
 - review.ejs:
 - searchResults.ejs: The search bar of the navbar that implements search filtering
+- forgot-password.ejs: The forgot password page where users can change their password with security questions

 The "public" folder includes the "images" folder adn